 35. Eat out at delicious and cheap street food stalls with the locals.

 36. Avoid restaurants near popular tourist spots as these will often be overpriced.

 37. Limit your alcohol if you have a limited budget.
 Alcohol is often expensive and isn’t a necessity.

 38. Use a filtered water bottle and never buy water again.
-Check out this guide to discover which filtered water bottle I recommend for travel in 2021.
+Check out this guide to discover which filtered water bottle I recommend for travel.

 39. Stealth budget travel hack: Use chewing gum or tic tac containers to transport your favourite spices.
 Cheap food doesn’t have to be bland!